ajaysommi/ajaysommi/README.md

 ## Relevant Work Experience

+- **Software Engineering Intern** | **JM Family Enterprises, Inc.** | Deerfield Beach, Florida, United States (Headquarters)
+  *May 2025 - Aug 2025 (4 months)*
+  Booting up... amazing things pending.

 - **Software Engineering Intern** | **Southeast Toyota Distributors, LLC** | Jacksonville, Florida, United States
   *Jun 2024 - Aug 2024 (3 months)*
-  Engineered Python solutions with REST API to extract 1000+ URLs from Azure Blob Storage, retrieve Excel files, and upload them to SharePoint.
-Utilized SQL for tire/wheel data analysis of 51,000+ vehicles, producing 21+ reports.
-Automated tracking of 160+ accessory projects, boosting data visibility by 30%.
-Implemented OCR techniques for data input and designed a Power BI dashboard, reducing project entry time by 500%.
+  Built a Python tool that grabbed over 1,000 files (more being added daily) from Azure Blob Storage, cleaned them up, and sent them to SharePoint using a REST API.
+Dug through data on 51,000+ Toyota and Lexus vehicles using SQL to create reports on tire and wheel balance info.
+Also set up a smoother way to track over 160 accessory projects so the team could see what’s going on at a glance.
+Threw in some OCR and Power BI magic to make data entry way faster and easier.

 - **Software Engineering Intern** | **Robotics For All** | Palo Alto, California, United States
   *Mar 2022 - Jan 2023 (11 months)*